dmbarbour/wikilon/docs/ABCRT.md

 ### Evaluation with Dictionaries?

 It could be useful to associate a dictionary with our evaluations, where we know how to read the dictionary.
 This would require a 'standard' representation for dictionaries in stowage... which is doable, especially if we accelerate association lists.

-### Streaming Bytecode APIs?

-I've been thinking about how (and whether) to support streaming code in Wikilon.

-One option is "open blocks", where we receive fragments of bytecode (not necessarily aligned with blocks, tokens, or texts).
-We can treat this block as a value.
-This idea is very flexible.
-We could compose streams in various ways, replicate them, etc..
-But these options also lead to implementation challenges - e.g. we might 'copy' a stream, quote it, apply it in multiple parallel contexts, etc.. so there are potentially synchronization, replication, partial application issues.

-A second option is to create 'stream evaluators', where we iteratively apply chunks of bytecode provided as C strings (and perhaps a few blocks, quoted values).
-This option has similar representation challenges, but none of the greater complications like replication and synchronization.

-I favor this second option at this time.
-Though, it might be feasible to use the same 'stream injection' API for both, via ad-hoc polymorphism.

-A related issue is whether we should allow observation (and manipulation) of intermediate values.
-I'm thinking not.
-We can easily (and far more generally and precisely) inject tokens for intermediate access.
-Further, access to intermediate content may hinder control over nursery arenas.

 ### Direct Value Manipulations